-At present, Africa and padel are not closely related, that is clear.
+At the moment, Africa and padel are not closely linked, that's clear.
 However, this is changing and Padel Mag offers you to analyze this.

 The Maghreb, a step ahead